 Welcome to the Itinerary Planner.
 Use this tool to build your own journey or choose from an exciting range of specially selected tours.

-February half-term (15th to 23rd February) in Exeter brings an array of family-friendly events, activities and attractions, in and around the city, to keep children of all ages entertained.
+February half-term in Exeter (14th to 22nd February 2026) offers an array of family-friendly events, activities, and attractions, in and around the city, to entertain children of all ages.

-From popular attractions such as the Royal Albert Memorial Museum (RAMM), Exeter Cathedral and Crealy Adventure Park to theatre events and adrenalin fueled indoor activities on Exeter Quayside, there's non-stop fun to be found.
+From popular family attractions such as the Royal Albert Memorial Museum (RAMM), Haldon Forest Park and Crealy Theme Park to theatre events and adrenalin fuelled indoor activities on Exeter Quayside, there's non-stop fun to be found.
 If you're worried about the weather then we've put together a handy blog with some great wet weather options and also written a piece on money saving half-term ideas that are small on cost (some are even free) but still big on fun, fun, fun!

 If you've got a head for heights then you'll love climbing with your family and friends at the South West’s largest indoor climbing wall, The Quay Climbing Centre on Exeter's beautiful Quayside.
 If that's not enough of an adrenalin rush then you could also fly through the treetops on a Go Ape adventure at Haldon Forest Park, which itself is a fantastic place for mountain biking and adventure.